 \subsubsection{Crossover-Based SC Encoder and Decoder Training}

 The SC encoder consists of semantic and channel encoders, while the SC decoder comprises channel and semantic decoders.
-Firstly, to jointly train the channel encoder and decoder, we can use the mutual information as the objective function, which eliminates noise or fading effects during transmission and prevents signal distortion \cite{xie2021deep}.
-Then, for training semantic encoder and decoder, we can apply semantic alignment, which introduces the difference between the original and recovered images as the optimization function to guide the learning.
-We then implement a crossed training strategy involving both the channel encoder/decoder and semantic encoder/decoder models.
-To be more specific, we first train the channel model, then freeze its parameters, and next train the semantic model.
+Firstly, we use the difference between the raw and the recovered semantic features as the loss function to guide the training of the channel encoder and decoder.
+Then, we use the difference between the original and recovered images as the loss function to guide the semantic encoder and decoder learning training.
+We implement a crossed-training strategy involving both the channel encoder/decoder and semantic encoder/decoder models.
+To be more specific, we first train the channel encoder/decoder, then freeze its parameters, and next train the semantic encoder/decoder.
 Next, we freeze the semantic model parameters and train the channel model again.
-This process can be repeated until the entire SC model achieves convergence \cite{xie2021deep}.
+This process can be repeated until the entire SC model achieves convergence.